Scooby-Doo! WrestleMania Mystery: Plot

-The next day, Scooby has been caught stealing the championship belt, though Velma proves he was in a state of deep hypnosis during the act as Ruben deduces the video game contained flashing lights that implanted post-hypnotic suggestions into Scooby's brain.
+The next day, Scooby is caught stealing the championship belt, though Velma proves he was in a state of deep hypnosis during the act as Ruben deduces the video game contained flashing lights that implanted post-hypnotic suggestions into Scooby's brain.
 Despite this, McMahon offers to drop the charges if he and Shaggy can defeat Kane during WrestleMania and are given a crash course in wrestling taught by Cookie and AJ Lee.
 Meanwhile, the rest of Mystery Inc. investigate the cave that the Ghost Bear was originally exiled to.
-Inside, they discover a hidden room containing books on hypnosis, schematics for an EMP device and a calendar confirming a plot against WrestleMania.
+Inside, they discover a hidden room containing books on hypnosis, schematics for an EMP device, and a calendar confirming a plot against WrestleMania.
 Suddenly, the Ghost Bear attacks the group, forcing them into a storm drain, though Cena fights it off before realizing the drain leads directly underneath WWE City.
 After the gang inform Richards of their discovery, Cookie advocates for WrestleMania's cancellation, but Fred Jones suggests using the event to solve the mystery.

-During Scooby, Shaggy and Kane's fight, Velma deduces the belt recovered from Scooby's possession is a replica and contains the EMP device.
+During Scooby, Shaggy, and Kane's fight, Velma deduces the belt recovered from Scooby's possession is a replica and contains the EMP device.
 Cena tries to take it out of the arena, but it activates, shutting down the underground generator.
 The Ghost Bear soon arrives and wreaks havoc, but the wrestlers use pyrotechnics to illuminate the arena while Scooby and Kane continue their fight.
-When the fiend attacks the ring, Scooby and Kane join forces with Ruben, Cena and Cara to defeat it.
-The Ghost Bear is then revealed to be Cookie; feeling his career ended too soon, he plotted to steal the belt by using Scooby as a pawn and tarnish the organization's reputation for revenge.
+When the monster attacks the ring, Scooby and Kane join forces with Ruben, Cena, and Cara to defeat it.
+The Ghost Bear is then revealed to be Cookie.
+Feeling his career ended too soon, he plotted to use Scooby to steal the belt and tarnish the organization's reputation in retaliation.

-Following Cookie's arrest, McMahon offers Ruben a place on the WWE roster before awarding the real belt, recovered from Cookie's current possession, to Scooby and Shaggy.
+As Cena recovers the real belt, Cookie is arrested while McMahon offers Ruben a place on the WWE roster before awarding the belt to Scooby and Shaggy.